 “More and more, we’re realizing how important potassium plays a role in lowering blood pressure,” said Rachel K. Johnson, Ph.D., M.P.H., R.D., an AHA spokeswoman, AHA Nutrition Committee Chair, and Bickford Professor of Nutrition at the University of Vermont.

 The Dangers of Sodium

-Most foods in their natural state contain some sodium.
+Some foods naturally contain some sodium.
 But more than 75 percent of sodium that Americans consume comes from processed foods, Johnson said.
 The sodium content of packaged and prepared foods can vary widely.
-Be sure to read Nutrition Facts labels on food items and make healthy choices when purchasing and consuming foods because sodium can increase your blood pressure by holding excess fluid in your body — burdening your heart.
+Be sure to read Nutrition Facts labels on food items and compare the sodium content of similar products, and choose the one with the lowest amount of sodium you can find in your store.

 The Power of Potassium